BrunoTeixeira1996/gowned/README.md

-Mark users has owned in BloodHound from various sources
+Mark users as owned in BloodHound from various sources

 # Tools